 What about vegan replacements like plant-based meats, cheese, and eggs?

 If you’re trying to save money, I say skip ’em.
 I usually buy store-brand almond milk and that’s about it.
 That said, if you have the cash and want to replace the animal products you use, here are my recommendations:

 Almond Breeze non-dairy milk (dairy section), Ripple non-dairy milk (sold at Target), Earth Balance Buttery Spread, Just Mayo, Silk soy yogurts, Beyond Burgers (sold in the ground meat aisle at Safeway and elsewhere), Soyrizo (cheap at Trader Joe’s), Tofurky sausages and deli slices (usually near the produce aisle or natural foods section), Gardein crispy chick’n nuggets (frozen section), Beyond Meat beefy crumbles (frozen section), Amy’s frozen non-dairy mac n cheese, Earth Balance box mac n cheese.

+If you’re looking for your “favorites,” visit this page.
+If you’re looking for your meal plans, visit this page.
 If you have questions about nutrition, please check out NutritionFacts.org or check out the book How Not to Die by Dr. Michael Greger.
-Looking for support on plant-based parenting?
-Visit this Facebook group.
+Looking for more resources, visit this page.